How to MIG Weld Stainless to Mild Steel: Step by Step

 MIG welding creates a good-looking bead and low spatter, but you often want to improve it.

-To remove spatter and make the bead flatter, you can grind it using a dedicated 40-60 grit flap disc.
+To remove spatter and make the bead flatter, you can grind it using a 40-60 grit flap disc.

 If necessary, you can remove discolorations in various ways: